mlabs-haskell/purescript-hydra-sdk/src/Extra/README.md

 # AppManager

+The SDK is designed for Hydra applications, where Hydra Heads are operated by designated delegates.
+A delegate can be anyone who wants to participate as a provider of computational resources to host Hydra nodes.
+Delegates must form a group upfront to maintain Hydra consensus.
+Upon forming a group, all members need to specify information about their peers - such as Hydra node addresses, public keys, etc. That way there exists a strict correspondence between delegate configurations to start a functioning Hydra Head.

+Each application instance should monitor its underlying Hydra node and have access to information about other Hydra Head participants.
-AppManager is an opinionated interface for managing multiple app instances, with each instance running its own Hydra node.
-This interface is utilized in hydra-auction-offchain, enabling delegates to host multiple Layer-2 auctions at the same time.
+AppManager is an opinionated interface for managing multiple app instances within a delegate group.
+This interface is utilized by applications like `hydra-auction-offchain`, enabling delegates to host multiple Layer-2 auctions simultaneously.

 At the core of AppManager is the concept of slots.
 When delegates decide to form a group, they agree on the configurations for their